Beastslash/policies/community-rules.md

 You can mod our games to make them more accessible and enjoyable for you, but don't ruin the experience for other people.

 ### Impersonating others
-You can roleplay as fictional characters, but don't impersonate anyone.
+You can roleplay as fictional characters, but don't maliciously impersonate anyone.
+If you are parodying someone, make it clear that you are not actually that person.

 ### Personally attacking others
 Do not attack anyone based on their character.